SlicerIGT/aigt/README.md

 ```
 pip_install("tensorflow keras scikit-learn opencv-contrib-python")
 ```
+- You may also install `tensorflow-gpu`, if you computer supports that, but then copy CUDA files (dll files on Windows) to the Slicer bin folder.
+(Feel free to add instructions for Mac and Linux.)
 - To run notebooks, start the Anaconda command prompt, navigate to the Notebooks folder of your clone of this repository, and type the `jupyter notebook` command.

 # Acquire tracked ultrasound